-- Shoes must be worn outside of the dorm room at all times. - Shoes appropriate for weather and outside conditions and walking long distances are recommended. - Closed toe shoes may be required during labs and physical activities for safety purposes.
+- Shoes must be always worn outside of the dorm room. - Shoes appropriate for weather and outside conditions and walking long distances are recommended. - Closed toe shoes may be required during labs and physical activities for safety purposes.

 Language/Illustrations on Clothing